SecKit/Breezer/README.md

 ### Breezer

-Breezer is a part cooling duct for SecKit printers using remote blowers.
-As the duct and the blower are connected by an air hose, the choice of blowers can be versitile.
+Breezers are the part cooling ducts for SecKit printers.

+Breezer14: for NEMA14 E stepper
+Breezer17: for NEMA17 E stepper